 As soon as we turned out of our neighborhood I considered telling my husband to go home and call 911.
 I knew the baby was coming soon!

-I did not know if we were going to make it to the hospital in time and I was damned if I was going to end up on the news talking about how I had my baby in the front seat of our SUV on the side of the road!
+I did not know if we were going to make it to the hospital in time and I was determined that I was not going to end up on the news talking about how I had my baby in the front seat of our SUV on the side of the road!

 Anyway, long story short, we made it to the hospital with about 40 minutes to spare!